 Visual hierarchy entails arranging and presenting design elements in the order of their importance.
 This practice influences how humans perceive the information and visuals displayed.

-For instance, in a business card, the most prominent visual element is the name of the organisation, which is followed by the card holder’s name, job title, and contacts.
+For instance, in digital business cards, the most prominent visual element is the name of the organisation, which is followed by the card holder’s name, job title, and contacts.

 Visual hierarchy is a system for prioritizing elements on a page to make them easily understandable.